frootlab/rian/docs/glossary.rst

         depending on the domain, many out-of-the-box aggregators are shipped with the standard library package :mod:`statistics` or with third party packages like :mod:`numpy`.

-    Field Variable

-        *Field Variables* provide information about fields of objects or collections of objects.
-Thereby the definition of field variables depends on the types of the underlying fields:

-        :constant fields: For field variables that represent a constant field (e.g. group keys in grouped sequences), it is sufficient to only provide the :term:`field identifier` `<field>`.
-If the target type supports named identifiers, then the variable name can be included in the definition by `(<field>, <name>)`, where the variable name is required to be a valid field identifier for the target type.
-        :non-constant fields: For variables that summarize non-constant fields, an additional :term:`aggregation function` has to be included within the definition by `(<field>, <aggregator>)`, or by including the variable name by `(<field>, <aggregator>, <name>)`.
-        :multiple fields: Field variables may also summarize information about multiple fields.
-In this case the definition has to be given in the format `(<fields>, <aggregator>, <name>)`, where `<fields>` is a tuple of field identifiers and `<aggregator>` an aggregation function, which accepts the specified fields as arguments.